jei3m/learn-mern/README.md

     From the root directory:
     ```shell
-    npm run dev
+    npm run start
     ```

-    In a separate terminal, from the frontend directory:
-    ```shell
-    npm run dev
-    ```

 5. **Open Your Browser**

-    Navigate to `http://localhost:5173` to view the application.
+    Navigate to `http://localhost:5000` to view the application.

 ## Usage